-Here, the logic consists in comparing the model outcomes for protected and unprotected group members who share the same characteristics $X_c$, e.g., same age, job, salary.
+The logic consists in comparing the model outcomes for protected and unprotected group members who share the same characteristics $X_c$.
 This definition raises the issue of the choice of the conditioning attributes.
 The goal is to control for the variables that are known to have a first-order impact on creditworthiness in order to constitute homogeneous risk classes.
-Alternatively, one can rely on a clustering algorithm to partition the individuals into the risk classes, which has the advantage of not selecting the important variables ex-ante.\footnote{The number of classes considered $N$ plays an important role.
-Indeed, the larger the $N$, the more homogeneous the sub-groups are (cleaner test), the more likely at least one sub-group is found to be unfair, and the smaller the number of individuals in each sub-group (hence the more difficult it is to find significant results proving lack of fairness).} In each case, the statistical parity diagnosis is carried out in each class separately.
-When all the classes display the same conclusion, the aggregation is trivial.
-However, when there are some disagreement across classes, an aggregation rule must be used.
-We can think of two approaches.
-The first one is to use an economic rule, such as rejecting the hypothesis of global fairness if at least one class displays a significant difference, if the majority of the classes displays a significant difference, or if the majority of the individuals belong to classes in which fairness is rejected, etc. A second approach is to rely on a formal statistical test and we will discuss it in the following section.
+Alternatively, one can rely on a clustering algorithm to partition the individuals into the risk classes, which has the advantage of not selecting the important variables ex-ante.
+The statistical parity diagnosis can be carried out in each class separately or for all classes, using an aggregation rule.

-Statistical parity only focuses on the differences of treatment across groups in terms of output $\widehat{Y}$.
-The other fairness definitions that we consider below are based on the joint distribution of the triplet $(Y,\widehat{Y},D)$.
-By considering the difference between observed and forecasted outcomes for protected and unprotected groups, these approaches permit to test whether there are some difference of treatment across groups in terms of classification errors.
+While statistical parity is based on the joint distribution of $(\widehat{Y},D)$, other fairness definitions also take into account the true type $Y$ of the borrowers.
+By considering the difference between realized and predicted outcomes for protected and unprotected groups, these approaches permit to test whether there are some difference of treatment across groups in terms of classification errors.